lafry5/bug-free-goggles/Develop/gist-template.md

 {2,6} means to match the characters at least two times but not more than 6

 ### OR Operator
-\. represents a literal period
-/  is the regular expression boundary
+\. represents a literal period (as seen above between the two capture groups) /  is the regular expression boundary at the beginning an end of the expression

 ### Character Classes
 [] the characters listed inside the brackets are part of a matching character set, in this case letters, numbers and characters before and after the @ and letters after the ".".
+What it means is to match what is inside the [].
+In the instance of the first and second brackets, since there is a + afterwards, that means to match the letters, numbers and characters as many times as possible.

+. represents any character

 ### Flags

 ### Grouping and Capturing
+A capture group is a section of a regular expression enclosed in parentheses.
+The first capture group is [a-z0-9_\.-]+ , the second capture group is [\da-z\.-]+ and the third capture group is [a-z\.]{2,6}

 ### Bracket Expressions